Medicaid Client Voice Council Alumni

 Reba Shipley

 Reba Shipley has been a resident of Jonesboro (Area 2) since 1997.
-Reba is mother to nine children, ranging in age from 26 to five.
+Reba is mother to nine children, ranging in age from adulthood to elementary school.
 Seven of her children are adopted, and some of them have special needs.
 Reba wants to work to improve the lives of Arkansans, whether it be through adoption advocacy or improving Medicaid programs and the accessibility of those programs.
 She looks forward to walking beside parents and helping them equip their children for a brighter future.
 Reba also enjoys crunching numbers and has worked in the accounting field for the past eight years.
 Prior to that, she had an in-home childcare program for 19 years.

 Jerry Watson